-This Shrimp Scampi over Zucchini Pasta is a special treat.
-I replace the pasta for zucchini pasta to make it healthier.
+This Shrimp Scampi Zucchini Pasta is incredibly flavorful and delicious.
+To make Scrimp Scampi low carb and healthier, I replace the pasta for zucchini noodles.

 Shrimp Scampi over Zucchini Fettuccine